amoralesflor01/SICSS_Reddit_Data/README.md

     ```

     ***Note for Windows users***
-    If you recieve the following error *"running scripts is disabled on this system"* when trying to activate your environment, try running this command once in the same PowerShell window:
+    If you recieve the following error *"running scripts is disabled on this system"* when trying to activate your environment, try running this command once in the same PowerShell terminal:

     ```powershell
     Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
     ```
-    * When prompted, type press `Y` then `Enter` to allow the change
+    * When prompted, type `Y` then `Enter` to allow the change

     Next install the necessary dependencies.